 This post may contain affiliate links.
 Please see disclosure policy here.

-Compost Cookies are a sweet and salty treat made from whatever combination of treats you can pull out of your pantry.
+Compost Cookies, also known as, Kitchen Sink Cookies are a sweet and salty cookie made from whatever combination of treats you can pull out of your pantry.
 These cookies are always unique!

 These crazy and delicious cookies originated from the Momofuku Milk Bar in NYC.
-It’s the same place that amazing Chess Pie I shared originated from.
-They are called compost cookies because you pretty much throw in whatever you have in your cupboard.
+It’s the same place that the amazing Chess Pie I shared originated from.

 Ingredients